offensi/LiveOverflow-cloudshell-stuff/README.md

-# LiveOverflow-cloudshell-scripts
+# LiveOverflow-cloudshell-stuff
-Some bash scripts that are useful when performing research on Google's Cloudshell
+Some bash scripts and other tools that are useful when performing research on Google's Cloudshell

 ### 1-escape-from-cloudshell.sh
 Copy and paste the lines on your Cloudshell terminal.